Serving all people by providing personalized health and wellness through exemplary care, education and research.

 The stage of non-small cell lung cancer (NSCLC) is based on these things:

 Size and extent of your tumor

-Whether there are lymph nodes involved and, if so, how many
+Whether lymph nodes are involved and, if so, how many

-Whether the cancer has spread to other parts of the body
+Whether the cancer has spread to other parts of your body

-The stages of non-small lung cancer are described using the TNM system.
+The stages of NSCLC are described using the TNM staging system.

-The TNM system is a standard system for describing the extent of a cancer's growth.
+The TNM system is a standard system for describing how much a cancer has spread.
 Here's what the letters stand for in the TNM system: